-All implementing partners (KAICT, Medica Liberia and Educare) reported that the project successfully enhanced the capacities of the project beneficiaries to integrate a gender-responsive approach in their work and within their institutions.
+All implementing partners (KAICT, Medica Liberia and Educare) reported that the project successfully enhanced the capacities of the project beneficiaries gender-responsive integrate а approach in their work and within their institutions.
 Even if the impact is still fragile, the project strengthened the leadership and communication skills of women at community and county levels through successful training sessions and various workshops.